-My pick for the best solid fertilizer for bonsai trees is Bonsai Fertilizer Pellets by Leaves and Soul (link to Amazon).
+My pick for the best solid fertilizer for bonsai trees is Bonsai Fertilizer Pellets by Leaves and Soul.
 This is a slow-release fertilizer in pellet form that is specifically formulated for bonsai trees.

 Though synthetic, this fertilizer releases nutrients slowly over a period of 6 months, providing a steady supply of essential nutrients to the soil.
 It contains nitrogen, phosphorus, and potassium with an ideal balance that is suitable for all bonsai trees (NPK ratio- 18:6:8).

 They are easy to apply; you simply place them on top of the soil or mix them into the soil.

 When you need a quick and easy fertilizing solution, liquid fertilizers are a great choice.
 They are easy to apply and absorb into the soil quickly, providing immediate benefits to your bonsai tree.

 My pick for the best liquid fertilizer for bonsai trees is Dyna-Gro Bonsai-Pro Liquid Fertilizer.
 It is a concentrated liquid fertilizer that is specifically formulated for bonsai trees.

 This fertilizer is designed to provide a balanced supply of essential nutrients to the bonsai trees, with an elevated level of phosphorus which makes it perfect for flowering and fruit bonsai trees (NPK ratio- 7:9:5) when they need a boost of nutrients for reproduction (i.e. flower/fruit).